Macuyiko/blog/content/2011/2011_01_slowloris-and-mitigations-for-apache.md

 ##  Fail2Ban

 The following step is optional and only recommended if you already have Fail2Ban installed and running.
 [Fail2Ban](http://www.fail2ban.org/) is a handy tool to ban IP's based on regex tests on logfiles.
-(I've caught dozens of Chinese,Â BrazilianÂ and RussianÂ trespassersÂ already.)
+(I've caught dozens of Chinese, Brazilian and Russian trespassers already.)

 I use the following filter in combination with the modified mod_antiloris above: